NFTraykun/Data-Exploration-Analyzation/README.md

 # Data-Exploration-Analyzation
-Exploring COVID data to gain insights
+Exploring COVID data to gain insights.

 In this Project I downloaded data from www.ourworldindata.com/covid-deaths from Jan.
 28th, 2020  to Apr 30th, 2021 to explore and gain insights from.